Changissnz/nu_merchant_principal/README.md

-in some relevant span of time, then the disorientation could become a permanent substitute for the orientation (also referred to in this section as the conservative force, the "axis").
-The security issue is the removal of the conservative force that some if not many at the "beginning" strongly upheld as the standard.
+in some relevant span of time, then the disorientation could become a permanent substitute for the orientation (also referred to in this section as the conservative source, the "axis").
+The security issue is the removal of the conservative source that some if not many at the "beginning" strongly upheld as the standard.

 ## The Effectiveness of Imagined Fallibilities